Vaccine FAQs

 Where can I get vaccinated?

-Several pharmacies are offering the updated vaccine.
-Contact the pharmacy or visit vaccines.gov to check locations and availability.
+Several pharmacies are offering the 2025-2026 COVID-19 vaccine.
+Contact your pharmacy to check on availability.

-Lincoln-Lancaster County Health Department is providing updated COVID-19 vaccine to adults and children who are uninsured or underinsured, and children with Medicaid.
+Lincoln-Lancaster County Health Department is providing updated COVID-19 vaccine to children who are uninsured or underinsured, and children with Medicaid.
+For more information, call 402-441-8065 or visit our Vaccine Clinic page.

-For more information on COVID-19 vaccine, go to cdc.gov/respiratory-viruses
+For more information about COVID-19, go to cdc.gov/respiratory-viruses/

 RSV Vaccine